connexcs/docs/my-servers.md

 2. Start Server: Lets you start your server.
 3. Stop Server: Lets you stop the server
 4. Restart Server: To restart your server click on Restart server
-5. OS Cycle: This will gracefully shuts your server down.
+5. OS Cycle: This will gracefully shut your server down.
 6. Power Cycle: This will shut down your server, this is like hard reset.

-We dont recommend perforimg any of the actions above as this may interrupt your calls/service.
+We don't recommend perforimg any of the actions above as this may interrupt your calls/service.

 ## RTP Servers